 - There is often a long lead time for delivery and fabrication, as bamboo countertops are still a rare item.

-Bamboo gives your countertops "green" cachet, but this material is difficult to find.
+Bamboo gives your countertops an eco-friendly, but this material is difficult to find.